subir701/bouncy-invention-713/README.md

 ## Acknowledgements:

-Wondr Wrold, the amusement park web application, built with Java Spring Boot, HTML, CSS, and JavaScript, helps visitors to plan their trip, purchase tickets for different activities , and learn about park attractions.
+Wondr Wrod, the amusement park web application, built with Java Spring Boot, HTML, CSS, and JavaScript, helps visitors to plan their trip, purchase tickets for different activities , and learn about park attractions.
 It features user authentication, user-friendly interfaces.
 The application provides a seamless experience for visitors, making their trip more enjoyable.
 ## Functions:

 ## Base:
-- WondrWorldApplication
+- WondrWordApplication

 ## Controller:
 - AdminController